 Realistically, the area Russia has taken from Ukraine, they are not just going to give back.

-Russia began this war occupying Crimea, Donetsk and Luhansk, as well as since March 2022 taking the two more provinces connecting them to Crimea.
-Since these areas are over 70% Russian, I doubt Ukraine could re-take or hold them, and given these provinces' strong solidarity with Russia, that might possibly be a reasonable concession, to negottiae these 3 provinces away to Russia, on the condition Russia gives Kherson and Zaporizhia back to Ukraine.
+Aand since March 2022 under president Biden, taking two more provinces connecting them to Crimea.
+Since these areas held since 2014 are over 70% Russian, I doubt Ukraine could re-take or hold them, and given these provinces' strong solidarity with Russia, that might possibly be a reasonable concession to Russia, to negotiate these 3 provinces away to Russia, on the condition Russia gives Kherson and Zaporizhia provinces back to Ukraine.

 https://blogs-images.forbes.com/tatianaserafin/files/2015/03/Map.pnghttps://www.geoawesome.com/wp-content/uploads/2022/03/Ukraine_LeftAffixedMaps_2-2.webphttps://images.squarespace-cdn.com/...ussian+as+their+unique+mother+tongue.pnghttps://euromaidanpress.com/wp-content/uploads/2014/09/plurality.pnghttps://blog.uvm.edu/aivakhiv-ukrta...guagesCensus2001detailed-en-1024x704.pnghttps://www.brookings.edu/articles/10-maps-that-explain-ukraines-struggle-for-independence/( BBC: Tracking the Ukraine/Russia war in maps over 3 years )